starway55/JSON-to-CSV/README.md

 ## Input and Output:
 Input JSON file is included in the code.
-Output CSV files are generated under the root of the project folder, named "images"
+Output CSV files are generated under the root of the project folder, named "images.csv" and "videos.csv"